dsld: A Socially Relevant Tool for Teaching Statistics: Discussion

-One possible measure of fairness is to require that $\widehat{Y}$ and \emph{S} be statistically independent \citep{lum}.
-However, this eliminates any use of proxies and thus the ability to achieve a Fairness-Utility Tradeoff.
+One measure of fairness is to require $\widehat{Y}$ and $S$ to be statistically independent \citep{lum}.
+However, this approach excludes proxies and makes it difficult to balance a fairness-utility tradeoff.
+Many other fairness measures have been proposed, but they are often restrictive and not easily widely applicable.